Section 1 - The Church and Building Law

 Before a building can be occupied, it must have a Code of Compliance Certificate.
 This cannot be issued until the building is complete.

-Certain other classes of buildings (mainly buildings used by the public, commercial or multi-unit residential buildings) require additional ongoing reviews of specified systems and services within those buildings.
+Certain other classes of buildings (mainly public, commercial, or multi-unit residential buildings) require additional ongoing reviews of specified systems and services within those buildings.
 This is to ensure the buildings and the services within them are maintained in a safe and sanitary condition for members of the public to enter, occupy or work in.

 Buildings containing certain safety and essential specified systems require a Building Compliance Schedule.
 Building Compliance Schedules are issued by the territorial authority/BCA and outline: